 Yet after years or even decades of working on themselves with mixed results, many begun to doubt whether that initial intuition of their higher potential was more fantasy than reality.

 I want you to know that the highest possibility you have glimpsed, the most glorious potential you have sensed is not a figment of your imagination, but a real, living possibility.

 And even more than that is possible.

-It is possible for life to make perfect sense.
-It's possible for your life to make perfect sense.
+It is possible for life to deliver meaning, even when life does not make sense as yet.
+It is possible for your life to deliver meaning.

 It is possible to be truly free.